Eacred/cspp/README.md

 This module provides client and server implementations to execute the [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/paper.pdf) mixing protocol.
-While intended to be used to create Decred CoinJoin transactions, the client and server packages are generic enough to anonymously mix and join elements of any group.
+While intended to be used to create Eacred CoinJoin transactions, the client and server packages are generic enough to anonymously mix and join elements of any group.